On Sweedler's cofree cocommutative coalgebra: The universal cocommutative coalgebra

 \section{The universal cocommutative coalgebra}

-Let $k$ be an algebraically closed field of characteristic zero.\footnote{The assumption of zero characteristic is made mainly to simplify the exposition and make the connection to differential operators -- note that the original approach of Sweedler in Appendix \ref{section:compare_sweedler} works in any characteristic.
-On the other hand, it is important that $k$ is algebraically closed.} Throughout all coalgebras are coassociative, cocommutative and counital.
+Let $k$ be an algebraically closed field of characteristic zero.\footnote{Note that the original approach of Sweedler in Appendix \ref{section:compare_sweedler} works in any characteristic, but the statement is more complicated.} Throughout all coalgebras are coassociative, cocommutative and counital.
 We begin with $V$ finite-dimensional, but the results will immediately generalise; see Section \ref{section:infinite_dim}.
 For general background on commutative algebra we recommend \cite{eisenbud}, and for the basic theory of coalgebras \cite{sweedler}.
 Other references on cofree coalgebras are \cite{getzler, anel, block-leroux, hazewinkel, smith, barr}. \\

 Let $V$ be a finite-dimensional vector space, $R = \Sym(V^*)$ the symmetric algebra of the dual $V^*$.
 Since $k$ is algebraically closed the maximal ideals of $R$ are in canonical bijection with the elements of $V$, and for $P \in V$ we denote the corresponding maximal ideal $\mf{m}_P$.